8go/matrix-commander/README.md

 # Summary, TLDR

-This simple Matrix client written in Python allows you to send and receive messages and verify other devices.
+This simple Matrix client written in Python allows you to send and receive messages and files and verify other devices.
 End-to-end encryption is enabled by default and cannot be turned off.

 # Dependencies